top of page

 W

-SE corner of Babylon Road and 34th Street.
+SE corner of Babylon Rd & 34th St

-*Picture.
 Allegan book p.
-3. Photo of school In 1960, 52 students were enrolled.
+3. Photo of school.
+In 1960, 52 students were enrolled.
 Standard School in 1922.
-History of Allegan County
+History of Allegan County.
+Demolished

 Allegan